peterhry/peterhrynkow.com/_drafts/component-api.md

 ### What is a Component API?

 For a component to be useful, it needs to expose an API.
 The API allows the consumer to control and interact with the component.
-It has inputs — props, children, events, and methods — as well as outputs — rendered UI, events, and callbacks.
+In React, it includes the component's props, children, callbacks, and rendered output.
+In Polymer, it includes other things like instance methods and events but I won't cover those here.

 #### Props

-The name, type, and shape of each prop (also known as attributes in Polymer) is part of the API.
+The name, type, and shape of each prop.

 ```html
 <Button disabled type="submit">Submit</Button>